Julien-Baiwir/Doodle/readme.md

 ## Bonus Feature

-- **Smart Scheduling**: DoodleMate automatically calculates the best date for an event based on participant availabilities.
+- **Smart Scheduling**: Didlydoo automatically calculates the best date for an event based on participant availabilities.

 ## Tech Stack
 - **HTML, CSS/SASS, JavaScript**: Responsible for structure, presentation, and interactive behavior.